course banner image

 Lose your paper syllabus?
 Download another one

-The design of this course reflects my experience in journalism, mostly in print and online.
+The design of this course reflects my own experience as a storyteller, mostly in print and digital.
 I have been a writer, reporter, photographer and editor.
 Before earning a doctorate and getting into full-time teaching, I was an editor and reporter covering Internet-related businesses and technologies.
-Why bring that up?
-Because my goal is to make this course as real-world as possible.
-We'll be looking at real issues, real problems and real solutions.

 · Precision.
-If the information is not truthful and accurate, it's not good journalism.
-Our job as reporters and writers is to ensure the accuracy of everything we do and publish.
+If the information is not truthful and accurate, it's a disservice to your audience.
+Our job is to ensure the accuracy of everything we write and create.

-· Imagination.
-Great reporting and writing requires creativity and flexible thinking.
+· Imagination and Curiosity.
+Great storytelling requires creativity and flexible thinking.

 · Convergence.
 The walls have come down within and between media.
-We need to be able to operate in multiple domains, and to think for a mobile, geomapped, hyperlocal and increasingly personalized future.
+We need to be able to operate in multiple domains, and to think for a mobile, geomapped, personalized media experience.
 We need to think of our stories across several media, and to take advantage of each of those media.

 · Industry.

-The first rule of good reporting: Get out of your chair.
-Leave the newsroom.
+The first rule of good reporting and information gathering: Get out of your chair .
 Hit the streets.
 Talk to people.
 Get the documents.
+The story will not come to you.

 In this course, it is critical that we communicate well.
-If there is anything you do not understand, please ask about it immediately.
+If there is anything you do not understand, please ask.
 Do not be shy; do not wait, hoping it will all become clear; do not assume that you are the only one who does not get the material.
 There are no dumb questions.
 OK, there are, but better to ask anyway.
+This is your education, and it isn't delivered, it is sought after.

 "Eloquence is an art of saying things in such a way that those to whom we speak may listen to them without pain and with pleasure; that they feel themselves interested, so that self-love leads them more willingly to reflection upon it." --Blaise Pascal, 1657

-Course Purpose & Objectives: To introduce students to the fundamentals of news reporting, journalistic writing, basic news judgment and digital publishing.
+Course Purpose & Objectives: To introduce students to the fundamentals of story crafting, including reporting, interviewing, source development, journalistic writing, basic news and story judgment, and digital publishing.
 To increase students’ knowledge of local, national and international news and events.
-To learn basic journalistic skills, such as information gathering, interviewing, source development, ethics and law.
+To equip and cross-train students across media.

 Week-by-week